-Notary Public for Documents Intended for Malaysia
+Notary Public Documents for Malaysia

 When you make an appointment with myself or another notary public, to sign documents to be used in Malaysia, you will need to bring the following documentation in order for the appointment to be successful: